Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Examples

-Weak SPT indices correspond to one-dimensional representations of $G_{int}$.
+Weak SPT indices correspond to one-dimensional representations of $G_{\text{int}}$.
 These are labeled by

-with $(s,t)\in\mathbb{Z}_N^2$.
-However, as we discussed in the previous sections~\eqref{eq:trivialize_cond}, two such representations may correspond to the same modulated SPT phase if they are related by the action of translation.
-From~\eqref{a,b}, the weak indices obey the following equivalence relation:
+with $(s,t)\in\mathbb{Z}_N\times\mathbb{Z}_N$.
+However, as we discussed around Eq.~\eqref{eq:equivalence_translation}, two such representations may correspond to the same modulated SPT phase if they are related by translation.
+The translation action in Eq.~\eqref{a,b} thus induces the following equivalence relation on the weak indices: